semenko/liquid-cell-atlas/workflow/README.md

-# Raw Sequencing Preprocessing
+# Raw Sequencing Processing

-A standardized WGBS pre-processing pipeline for our internally generated WGBS bisulfite & EM-seq data.
-This goes from .fastq to methylation calls (via bwa-meth) and extensive QC and plotting, using a snakemake pipeline.
+A standardized WGBS pipeline for our internally generated WGBS bisulfite & EM-seq data.
+This goes from .fastq to methylation calls (via bwa-meth) and extensive QC and plotting, using a Snakemake pipeline.

 ## Background & Trimming Approach